SUSAN TREGONING PHOTOGRAPHY

 Fort Massachusetts Panorama

 This island is where British forces staged their unsuccessful attempt to take New Orleans during the War of 1812.
 They had a fleet of 60 British Ships anchored here with 10,000 troops.
-Because of this, after the War of 1812, the US War Department recognized the importance of the island as a defensive location.
-It was decided that fortifications were needed here to deny the enemy the use of Ship Island while also protecting New Orleans and the Gulf Coast.
+Because of this, after the War of 1812, the US War Department recognized the island's importance as a defensive location.
+It was decided that fortifications were needed here to deny the enemy the use of Ship Island while protecting New Orleans and the Gulf Coast.

 Fort Massachusetts Interior Panorama